wiedehopf/readsb/README.md

 see the LICENSE file for details

-## how to install
+## how to install / build

-I'd recommend following either of these pages if you're not familiar with compiling stuff:
+I'd recommend this script to automatically install it:
 - https://github.com/wiedehopf/adsb-scripts/wiki/Automatic-installation-for-readsb

+How to build the package yourself:
 - https://github.com/wiedehopf/adsb-wiki/wiki/Building-readsb-from-source

 ### aircraft.json format: